Grasslands have the power to create profitable farms, healthy environments, and diverse communities.

 Managed well, perennial grasslands can support wildlife such as birds, pollinators, and other organisms that make a home in our diverse countryside.
 We must use the best available knowledge, science, and practices that can restore the multiple benefits that perennial grasslands have in the environment, while at the same time providing high quality, abundant forage to feed our animals on pasture.

-To learn more about pasture systems and their potential to sequester carbon, scavenge water and nutrients, and build soil health in these factsheets created in tandem with Green Lands Blue Waters:
+Learn more about pasture systems and their ecosystem services including their potential to sequester carbon, scavenge water and nutrients, and build soil health in these factsheets created in tandem with Green Lands Blue Waters and the UW-Madison College of Agriculture and Life Sciences:

 Well-managed grasslands can help ensure the farming way of life is both profitable and productive for years to come.